AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

       ![Tableau Desktop Sort](assets/uc11-tableau-final.png)

 The query executed by Tableau Desktop using the BI extension is not including a `sort` statement.
-The lack of this `sort` statement implies that the sort in descending order is client based.
+The lack of this `sort` statement implies that the sort is executed client side.

 ```sql
 SELECT CAST("cc_data_view"."product_name" AS TEXT) AS "product_name",